Global Education

 This example may seem like too much for a school classroom, but Participate Learning partner schools are implementing similar action-driven projects every day.
 In Oxford, North Carolina, a class of elementary students became curious when they noticed the amount of uneaten food in their cafeteria.
 Where does this food go?
 This simple question led to an exploration of food waste both in their local school and around the world.
 As a result, students engaged in a class project to take action to reduce the food waste at West Oxford Elementary, one of Participate Learning’s Global Leaders schools.

 Wondering about the attitudes, skills, and knowledge that the students at West Oxford Elementary are developing?
-Download the Profile of a Global Leader poster here.
+Download our free Global Competency Chart here

 2. Find a framework to guide your problem-solving.

 When you first think about implementing global learning, it can feel like a massive undertaking.
 After all, the world is a pretty big place!
 You may feel like you have to make huge changes to everything you are doing in the classroom, but in fact, an enriching global journey doesn’t require you to rewrite your whole curriculum.
-Instead, an effective first step to implementing global education is exploring the United Nations’ Sustainable Development Goals or SDGs.
+Instead, an effective first step to implementing global education is exploring something like Participate Learning’s Blueprint for a Better World.

-3. Use the SDGs and global action projects to make global learning visible.
+3. Use global challenges and action-driven learning to make global learning visible.

-In the case of West Oxford Elementary School, students focused on Sustainable Consumption and Production (SDG 12).
-This allowed them to centered their learning, and their global action project, around addressing food waste.
+In the case of West Oxford Elementary School, students focused on the theme of supporting sustainability.
+This allowed them to center their learning, and their global action project, around addressing food waste.
 From there, they connected the work they were doing with grade-level standards such as comparing the characteristics of living and non-living things.

 Once your students’ curiosity is piqued, take it a step further and have the class find out more information about the goal(s) that interest them.
 Start by encouraging them to think of ways to extend the lesson.
 Be sure to give all students a chance to engage with the goals and to solve problems that interest them.
 Make it an invitation, rather than a mandate, to get curious about the world.
 Sometimes, hanging something new on the wall and letting students wonder about it is the easiest way for them to start exploring new concepts, ideas, and issues.